Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

 - You should now see Jellyfin Newsletters in Catalog under the Category "Newsletters!"

 # Issues
-I expect there to be quite a few issues when people start using this plugin.
 Please leave a ticket in the Issues on this GitHub page and I will get to it as soon as I can.
-Please be patient with me though, since I did this on the side of my normal job.
+Please be patient with me, since I did this on the side of my normal job.
 But I will try to fix any issues that come up to the best of my ability and as fast as I can!

 ## Known Issues
 - 'From Address' in setting/config page does nothing right now